Summer camp is an important activity for autistic children and a great opportunity to generalize skills learned in other settings.

 - Try charitable, ethnic or religious organizations, they may offer special camp scholarships.

-- Easter Seals offers a “Campership” program; read more information and download an application here.
+- Easter Seals offers a “Campership” program; read more information here.

 SOCIAL & RECREATION INFORMATION